-UPDATE: The Disney Cruise Line has SUSPENDED OPERATIONS and canceled all new departures through JULY 28.
+UPDATE: All sailings on the Disney Dream, Disney Wonder, Disney Magic, and Disney Fantasy have been SUSPENDED THROUGH AT LEAST OCTOBER 31.
 In addition, itineraries and ports of call may be subject to change.
 More information here.

 The Centers for Disease Control and Prevention issued an advisory recommending that travelers, particularly those with underlying health issues, defer all cruise ship travel worldwide.
 The CDC says that cruise ship passengers are at increased risk of person-to-person spread of infectious diseases, including COVID-19.

 The U.S. Department of State also recommends against cruise ship travel, and warns that repatriation flights should not be relied upon as an option for US citizens under the potential risk of quarantine by local authorities.

 Disney Cruise Line posted a COVID-19 Travel Alert announcing that ALL Guests and Crew Members will have their temperature checked by a nurse with a no touch thermometer before boarding, whether or not they feel sick.
 Anyone with a temperature of 100.4º F or greater will get addition medical screening, and they along with their travel party may be unable to sail.

 Disney Cruise Line has temporarily modified their cancellation policy.
 Guests booked on a cruise that has been canceled can choose between a 125% credit to be used for a future sailing within 15 months of their original sail date, or a full refund.
 Call 1-866-325-2112 or 407-566-3510 or contact your travel agent for more information.